How to make money on your blog…with affiliate links

 There are lots of ways to make money on your blog.
 Many bloggers make money through affiliate links.
 But what exactly are affiliate links?
 What are the pros and cons, and how exactly do you make good money with affiliate links?
 Read on to discover how to make money on your blog with affiliate links.

-I recently shared a post in response to a question I get asked A LOT!
-“How do blogs make money?”.
-I shared how there are many ways to make money, but basically it comes down to 5 main categories: traditional advertising, affiliate links, sponsored posts, products and services.
+I recently shared a post in response to a question I get asked A LOT: “How do blogs make money?”.
+In that post I explain how there are lots of ways to make money, but basically, they boil down to 5 main categories: traditional advertising, affiliate links, sponsored posts, products and services.

-It’s a great overview of the main ways blogs make money, but I wanted to go a bit deeper into the nitty gritty of exactly HOW to make money on your blog via these 5 ways: the pros and cons, the steps you need to take and what you need to do to make some serious money.
+That post is great overview of the main ways blogs make money, but I wanted to go a bit deeper into the nitty gritty of exactly HOW to make money on your blog via these 5 ways: the pros and cons, the steps you need to take, and what you need to do to make serious money.

 Last time I shared how to make money on your blog with advertising, so this time I am turning my attention to the second category: how to make money on your blog with affiliate links.